raheekhandigitalai/WDIOStarterProject-Modified/README.md

 To start testing your application you have to upload it to continuos-testing cloud, For full instructions on how to upload applications to continuos-testing cloud visit: https://docs.experitest.com/display/COM/Upload+Applications.

-the project configured with EriBank application (demo application) for andriod and iOS.
+the project configured with EriBank application (demo application) for android and iOS.

 ### Adding tests

 The project already contains two tests of EriBank Application, you can add new tests of your application:

-- Add andriod tests under test/specs/andriod-specs.
+- Add android tests under test/specs/android-specs.

 - Add iOS tests under test/specs/ios-specs.

 ### Configuring Test Capabilities

-One can add custom capabilites under capabilities in **andriod.conf.js** and **iOS.conf.js**,for more information visit: https://docs.experitest.com/display/TET/Capabilties+in+Appium+Based+Tests.
+One can add custom capabilites under capabilities in **android.conf.js** and **iOS.conf.js**,for more information visit: https://docs.experitest.com/display/TET/Capabilties+in+Appium+Based+Tests.

 Examples:

-**andriod.conf.js**
+**android.conf.js**
 ```
 capabilities: [{
     platformName: 'ANDROID',